DavidClegg/Solitaire/README.md

 You can also move sequential runs of cards between columns.
 Just tap the deepest card in the run and drag them all to another column.

-If you ever have an empty column, you can place a king there or any sequential stack with a king at its head.
+If you ever have an empty column, you can place any card or any sequential stack there.

 If you get stuck, tap the deck in the upper-left corner to draw more cards.
 If you exhaust the deck, you can deal it again by tapping the empty deck space.